WalletScrutiny/WalletScrutinyCom/_android/com.georgegarside.freebitcoin.md

 ---

+## New Review 2021-10-29

+We are revising our verdict as it fits several criteria:

+- It reportedly holds BTC denominated value
+- The user cannot send or receive Bitcoins (can but only by autowithdraw)
+- Bitcoins are autowithdrawn once a week and if the BTC balance is above 0.0003 BTC.

+This means that this app **cannot send or receive bitcoins** in a sense of a Bitcoin wallet.

+## Old Review 2021-10-19

 ⚠️ **Caution:** Sites that claim to give free bitcoins should be given extra scrutiny.
 As of today, October 14, 2021, the price of Bitcoin is $57,672.
 Sending bitcoins for free to over 10,000 users can be quite expensive.

 ## App Description

 >Earn Bitcoin with this free Bitcoin faucet.
-Awards Bitcoin every hour and 4.08% interest on earnings.<br>
+Awards Bitcoin every hour and 4.08% interest on earnings.
-- Uses a 'provably fair' random number generator for awards.
+> - Uses a 'provably fair' random number generator for awards.
 Verify the rolls independently using the hashes provided.
-- Earn interest passively at 4.08% pa compounded daily ≥0.003 BTC.
+> - Earn interest passively at 4.08% pa compounded daily ≥0.003 BTC.
-- Bitcoin transaction created weekly for all users ≥0.003 BTC.
+> - Bitcoin transaction created weekly for all users ≥0.003 BTC.

 ### Reviews